-Lowcountry Basement Systems' sent Brian Townsel to Macon to inspect the wet crawl space.
-Brian suggested that the homeowner have a new vapor barrier installed, CleanSpace.
+Lowcountry Foundation Repair's sent an inspector to Macon to inspect the wet crawl space.
+He suggested that the homeowner have a new vapor barrier installed, CleanSpace.
 CleanSpace is a seven-layer reinforced polyethylene that isolates the home from the earth and reduces humidity levels.

 After just a few days of installing the CleanSpace, the crawl space looked brand new!
-The homeowner was thrilled with the results and recommends Lowcountry Basement Systems to anyone with crawl space repair needs.
+The homeowner was thrilled with the results and recommends Lowcountry Foundation Repair to anyone with crawl space repair needs.

 Click the icons to see what our customers had to say.